Contactless cards and the urban legend

 The myth says:

-No, even with a lost or stolen card, the total possible fraud amount would be small.
+No, the total possible fraud amount would be negligible, even with a lost or stolen card.

 In many countries where small amounts of contactless transactions are authorized, the number of contactless transactions that can be made in a row with a contactless EMV card is limited.